Let’s recap and expand upon what we currently know about them.

 Math.trunc(not supported by Internet Explorer)

-- Removes the decimal part:
+- Removes anything after the decimal point without rounding:

 Here’s the table to summarize the differences between them:

-n-th digit after the point?
+n-th digit after the decimal?

 For instance, we have